-Investments in investment pools: CRS's non-segregated investments include investment pools which are valued at fair value based on the applicable percentage ownership of the underlying pools' net assets as of the measurement date, as determined by CRS.
-In determining fair value, CRS utilizes valuations provided by the investment's fund manager.
-The manager values securities and other financial instruments on a fair value basis of accounting.
-The fair value of CRS's investment in such investment pools generally represents the amount CRS would expect to receive if it were to liquidate its investment excluding any redemption charges that may apply.
-However, the estimated fair values of the assets underlying this investment may include securities for which prices are not readily available and are determined by the fund manager and, therefore, may not reflect amounts that could be realized upon immediate sale, nor amounts that ultimately may be realized.
-Accordingly, the estimated fair values may differ significantly from the values that would have been used had a ready market existed for these investments.
-CRS may adjust the respective manager's valuation when circumstances support such an adjustment.
+CRS' non-segregated investments include investment pools which are valued at fair value based on the applicable percentage ownership of the underlying pools' net assets as of the measurement date.

+In determining fair value, CRS utilizes valuations provided by the investments' fund managers.
+The managers value securities and other financial instruments on a fair value basis of accounting.
+The fair value of CRS' investments generally represents the amount CRS would expect to receive if it were to liquidate its investment.
+However, the estimated fair values of the assets underlying this investment may include securities for which prices are not readily available and are determined by the fund managers and, therefore, may not reflect amounts that could be realized upon immediate sale, nor amounts that ultimately may be realized.
+Accordingly, the estimated fair values may differ from the values that would have been used had a ready market existed for these investments.
+CRS may adjust the respective managers' valuations when circumstances support such an adjustment.